Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

 Formally, a $4$-braid is a 3-dimensional object, a $4$-braid diagram is a 2-D projection of a 4-braid with resolved over- and under-crossings and is described by a $4$-braid word.
 All three terms are used to describe the same 3-dimensional object and we may use them interchangeably.

 Given a 4-braid word $w$, its {\em reverse word} $\overline{w}$ is obtained by reversing the order of the elementary braids in $w$.
 The {\it inverse word} $w^{-1}$ of $w$ is obtained by reversing the order of letters and interchanging $\sigma_i$ and $\sigma_i^{-1}$.
 For example, $(\sigma_1\sigma_2\sigma_3^{-2})^{-1}=\sigma_3^2\sigma_2^{-1}\sigma_1^{-1}$.
 Note that the words $ww^{-1}$ and $w^{-1}w$ represent braids that are equivalent to the trivial braid.
 By convention, a $4$-braid word that does not contain any $\sigma_3^{\pm1}$ is called a {\em $3$-braid word} since one string in the braid diagram has no crossings.
-The {\em flipped word} $\widehat{w}$ of a 3-braid word $w$ is obtained by interchanging the $i$'s and $j$'s in the subscripts of the elementary braids in $w$.
+The {\em flipped word} $\widehat{w}$ of a 3-braid word $w$ is obtained by interchanging the 1's and 2's in the subscripts of the elementary braids in $w$.

 To connect to lattice embeddings, we need two intermediate results.
 First, we need a way to go from embeddings in $\tube^*$ to 4-plat diagrams.
-We obtain a \emph{shifted diagram} from the embedding, as described in \cite[Definition~3]{minsteptube} and illustrated in Fig.~\ref{fig1intro}B. In the proof of Theorem~\ref{thm-insertion} we establish how to get 4-plat diagrams, one for each factor in the link-type.
+We obtain a \emph{shifted diagram} from the embedding, as described in \cite[Definition~3]{minsteptube} and illustrated in Figure~\ref{fig2}B. In the proof of Theorem~\ref{thm-insertion} we establish how to get 4-plat diagrams, one for each factor in the link-type.

 Second, we use arguments as in \cite{minsteptube} to construct an $s$-block corresponding to any sequence of $\sigma_i$'s and hence any $4$-braid.
-In general, an $s$-block is a piece of a lattice link between two half-integer planes a distance $s$ apart (Section~\ref{sec:background}).
+In general, an $s$-block is a piece of a lattice link between two half-integer planes a distance $s$ apart (Section~\ref{ssec:knotslinkstubes}).
 An $s$-block corresponding to a 4-braid is called a \emph{braid $s$-block}, or \emph{braid block}.
-Fig.~\ref{fig1intro}E shows a braid $3$-block.
+Figure~\ref{fig1intro}B shows a braid $3$-block.

+In the next section we present the results needed to obtain the upper bound of Theorem~\ref{thm-bounds}.
+The main knot theory results are proved in Section~\ref{unknotting}.
+The connection between the knot theory and lattice embeddings is made in Section~\ref{upperbound}.